There is a big difference between ‘contesting’ a ‘challenging’ a Will

 Before we commence proceedings under that arrangement we review your claim, with just one phone call being all it takes for us to confirm whether you have a reasonable claim or not.
 We then assess your case – estimating the size of your claim and provide you with a detailed cost agreement which specifies the costs likely to incur conditional to a success outcome.
 Next we commence proceedings – being with you every step of the way, managing the entire process on your behalf.
 Last we settle your case, applying our knowledge and expertise to reach the settlement you are entitled to.

 If you’d like more information on how to contest a Will, don’t hesitate to contact us today.
 Our expert Estate Lawyers can also provide you with assistance in Challenging a Will and resolving Estate Disputes.
+Alternatively, if you have any queries, our Contesting a Will FAQs are a great place to start.

 Administration and Probate Act 1958 (Vic) s 90.
 Administration and Probate Act 1958 (Vic) s 91A Ibid s 91(4) HCA 19